aniketspurohit/fun_turtle1/README.md

 # fun with turtle in python

-Python turtle to create illustrative 2-D designs.
+Python turtle codes to create illustrative 2-D designs.